lordmemed/Doo-Rex/README.md

 # Setup
 1. clone to your drive
 2. put in your webserver dir
-3. access that dir, then
+3. access that webdir, then
-4. goto {dir}/install.php
+4. goto web {dir}/install.php
 5. back to index

 # Misc.